storax/emaci/README.rst

 After you installed emaci, load it via::

   (require 'emaci)
+  (emaci/load-vars)

 Use ``emaci/submit-job`` or ``emaci/submit-job-comint`` to queue shell commands.
 The queue will get executed immediately.
 While the queue is running, you can submit more jobs.
 Once a job had finished, it will execute the next in the queue.
+You can specify a branch that will get checked out before the command is run.
+The original branch will be checked out after the command has finished.
+The same goes for stashes.
+You can apply as many stashes as you like, which will get reverted afterwards.

 Jobs are queued in ``emaci-queue`` and archived in ``emaci-history``.
 You can cancel or kill the currently running job